 “For apartments without outdoor access, you can still do windowsill herb gardens or microgreens; they don't need that much sunlight,” says Robertson.
 “There are lots of fun things to do with herbs, like making herb salt for popcorn or using them in tea.”

 Microgreens also are not as intimidating as they sound and can be considered easy, beginner stuff, says Thornton.
-“You can do it indoors, the harvest comes quickly and you get a nutrient-packed tasty crop that can be added to salads, sandwiches or even nibbled straight from the tray,” she says.
+“You can do it indoors, the harvest comes quickly, and you get a nutrient-packed tasty crop that can be added to salads, sandwiches or even nibbled straight from the tray,” she says.
 “All you need is a shallow tray you can poke drainage holes in, a little bit of potting soil and seeds of plants you can eat the sprouts of.
-I like radishes, peas, sunflowers sprouts.
+I like radishes, peas and sunflowers sprouts.
 You can even try sprouting popcorn seeds.
 Eat the corn shoots when they are very small and they taste a little sweet!”

 Some garden grace